 This recipe uses the smaller, elongated artichokes that are widely available in southern Europe, as opposed to the big fat round ones that are more common in France and the UK.
 With the large, fat artichokes you can’t eat the whole thing like you can with the smaller version – the Mediterranean artichoke.

-I hope you enjoy this recipe for cooking artichokes.
-This dish make a perfect starter or tapas dish, but I just like eating them, full stop!
-As my meal, because I’m an artichoke fan.
+This dish makes a perfect starter or tapas dish, but I like eating them at any time of day!
+Even as my main meal, because I’m such an artichoke fan.

 Table of Contents

 If you aren’t familiar with how to prepare artichokes, you can read about it in more detail here, or more briefly below.

 For this recipe, cut off the stem (I take off the outer skin and cook it with the rest).
 Peel away and discard the outer leaves around the base of the artichoke.
 For the next layer of leaves, bend the leaf and pull it off so that the base part, which is edible, stays on the artichoke.